cockroachdb/docs/src/current/_includes/common/upgrade/disable-auto-finalization.md

 {% if page.path contains 'kubernetes' %}

 <section class="filter-content" markdown="1" data-scope="operator">
 For clusters managed by the Operator, auto-finalization is disabled and cannot be enabled.
 A major version upgrade is not complete until it is manually [finalized](#finalize-a-major-version-upgrade-manually).
+The Operator does not yet support the [cluster setting]({% link {{ page.version.version }}/cluster-settings.md %}) `cluster.auto_upgrade.enabled`.
 </section>

 <section class="filter-content" markdown="1" data-scope="manual">